-$^{^{10}}$ Most other textual-data studies rely on such a program to convert narrative information into numerical data.
+11Most other textual-data studies rely on such a program to convert narrative information into numerical data.
 See Frydman et al. (2015) for a discussion of why this approach is not suitable for assessing the relevance of Knightian uncertainty or the qualitative implications of the present value model.

-11See Data Appendix A for a list of these rules.
+12See Data Appendix A for a list of these rules.

-12Bloomberg journalists rely largely on polling conducted by their firm's parent company, Bloomberg L.P., of the expectations of professional economists working at more than a hundred financial institutions and forecasting companies.
+13 Bloomberg journalists rely largely on polling conducted by their firm's parent company, Bloomberg L.P., of the expectations of professional economists working at more than a hundred financial institutions and forecasting companies.
 These surveys often involve dozens of participants and are regularly conducted before the announcement of a broad range of key macroeconomic indicators.
-Bloomberg journalists sometimes also rely on Thompson-Reuters and other companies that regularly conduct surveys of professional participants' expectations.
+Bloomberg jour-

-his data set.
+In Data Appendix B, we consider excerpts from several Bloomberg market wraps to specify the information about the process underpinning stock prices that these wraps provide and help clarify how Mangee constructs his data set.
 The excerpts also show how the influence of expectations is incorporated into Bloomberg's reporting of the impact of fundamental factors.